"Copper Minerals" for Ten Thousand Years, Benefits our Health, our Lives and our over all well being

 And keep in mind, a vast amount of those 1.1 trillion pounds is still in circulation because copper's recycling rate is higher than that of any other engineering metal.

-2007 U.S. Mine Production Compared with Current USGS Estimates of
+2007 U.S. Mine Production Compared with Current USGS Estimates of Copper Reserves and Resources | ||

-billions of poundsmillions of metric tons
+billions of pounds | millions of metric tons | |

-(*) Note: Based upon a preliminary global assessment in which the USGS is participating, discovered and undiscovered land-based copper resources are expected to exceed 3 billion metric tons.
+(*) Note: Based upon a preliminary global assessment in which the USGS is participating, discovered and undiscovered land-based copper resources are expected to exceed 3 billion metric tons. | ||

-Source: U.S. Geological Survey, 2008
+Source: U.S. Geological Survey, 2008 |

 Until well into the 1800s, most copper used in the U.S.A. had to be imported.
 Today, we are virtually self-sufficient and, worldwide, second only to Chile in production.